Sacramental matter and form: Description

 The terminology of form and matter to describe the sacraments seems to have been first proposed by William of Auxerre.
 However, the Catholic Encyclopedia states this conceptual view of the sacraments was already present in Augustine of Hippo's writings.

 The Catechism of the Council of Trent explains this concept this way: "every Sacrament consists of two things; 'matter,' which is called the element, and 'form,' which is commonly called 'the word.

 The matter of a sacrament is "that part of a sacrament with which or to which something is done in order to confer grace", "materials used and actions performed".
 The form of a sacrament consists of the words and the intention by which the sacrament is effected.
 For example, the matter for the sacrament of baptism is water.
 This matter is administered to a recipient along with the accompanying form, which is the Latin sentence "Ego te baptizo in nomine Patris, et Filii, et Spiritus Sancti", with the person pronouncing those words doing so with the proper intention.

+According to Thomas Aquinas, the sacraments consist of the union of words and material things, just as in Christ, the author of the sacraments, who is the Word made flesh.
+Just as the flesh of Christ was sanctified and has the power to sanctify through the Word that is now united with it, so the sacramental elements are sanctified and acquire the power to sanctify through the words that are spoken during their celebration.

+The Council of Florence stated that, to be valid, the sacrament must have three elements: the “right matter” (material sign), the “right formula” (words or mode of administration) and the “right intention” of the priest/bishop (willingness to do what the Church does).